 "If It Wasn't For The Nights" was done on the MIKE YARWOOD SHOW 1978.
 Agnetha looks from side to side as she sings "staring at the wall."
 As part of a comedy bit, they imitate the sissy host.
 Agnetha says she is exhausted from playing the piano since she was 6.
 She is irresistible during "Thank You For The Music" as she points to her head, pouring it on with the golden hair!

 UNICEF: A GIFT OF SONG aired in January, 1979.
 They wear black for their song at the U.N.
-Benny brings his white piano.
+Benny is on his white piano.
 They do "Chiquitita," and Agnetha and Frida shine as consummate performers.
-They get help on "He Is Your Brother."
+They get help with "He Is Your Brother."
 Joining them are Rod Stewart and Olivia Newton-John.
 UNICEF is the United Nations Children's Fund.

-ABBA IN SWITZERLAND (Snowtime special) featured tunes from Voulez-Vous.
+ABBA IN SWITZERLAND (Snowtime special) featured songs from Voulez-Vous.
 They open in the U.N. costumes.
-3 sleepers are "The King Has Lost His Crown," "Kisses Of Fire" & "Lovers (Live A Little Longer)."
+Three sleepers are "The King Has Lost His Crown," "Kisses Of Fire" & "Lovers (Live A Little Longer)."
 This is a high-spirited and colorful performance.
 There is insinuation in the comments about long, Swedish nights.
 They engage in winter sports, getting on skis for "The Name Of The Game" and on ice skates for "Hole In Your Soul."
 Frida makes a pitch for the UNICEF Year Of The Child, and "Mamma Mia" gets the nod.
 "Mamma Mia" and "Slipping Through My Fingers" are ideal for children.
 My son Michael was singing them when he was 5 years old.
 This show is done in the mountain resort of Leysin.
 A helicopter picks them up at the airport.

 News shows covered ABBA's ascendancy.
 Stig introduces the group on 20/20 and describes their personalities.
 History is traced, and their contribution to UNICEF is noted.
 20/20 ends with "Thank You For The Music" after Stig has answered tough questions about investments, money & merchandise.
 CBS News interviewed them relative to the upcoming U.S. tour.
 They absorb shocks for one another.